 The Ecology Learning Center is guided by the principles of ecology at every organizational level.
 This requires us to take a systems approach to each challenge and every opportunity.
 No individual thrives or stumbles alone; we are a community of interdependent learners, teachers, thinkers and actors suspended in a web of relations that extends beyond the school doors and into the world.
-This awareness has informed the development of these guiding principles, which will serve to inspire, inform, and guide our decisions.
-All stakeholders will align all policies, practices, and procedures to accommodate these Guiding Principles.
+This awareness has informed the development of these guiding principles, and serves to inspire, inform, and guide our decisions.
+We strive to have all stakeholders align all policies, practices, and procedures to accommodate these Guiding Principles.

 Hands-On and Performance-Based

-Students will be evaluated on their ability to solve problems, integrate knowledge across disciplines, and contribute to group work.
+Students are evaluated on their ability to solve problems, integrate knowledge across disciplines, and contribute to group work.
 We acknowledge multiple intelligences.
 We value alternative learning styles.
 We celebrate non-traditional teaching relationships, including mentorships, apprenticeships, and independent study.
-Upon graduation, every student will complete at least one internship, one apprenticeship, and a personal portfolio.
+Upon graduation, every student completes at least one internship, one apprenticeship, and a personal portfolio.

 Reflective and Empowering